UK leader mounts last-ditch bid to win Brexit deal backing

 - Seattle area's topsy-turvy home market ends 2018 with Eastside prices falling over the year

+Britain and the EU reached a hard-won divorce deal in November, but the agreement has run aground in the U.K. Parliament.
+May postponed a vote on the deal in December to avoid a resounding defeat, and there are few signs the deal has picked up much support since then.

+Several previously opposed legislators have swung behind the agreement in the last few days, but they remain outnumbered by those determined to vote against it.

-Defeat would throw Brexit plans into disarray, weeks before the U.K. is due to leave the bloc on March 29.
+Defeat on Tuesday would throw Brexit plans into disarray, weeks before the U.K. is due to leave the bloc on March 29.

+Without a deal, Britain faces an abrupt break from the EU, a scenario economists warn could batter the economy and bring chaotic scenes at borders, ports and airports.

+If May’s deal is rejected, she has until the following Monday to come back to Parliament with a new proposal.